bhargavvarmasagi/GDP-Team04/README.md

 We are refining our non-functional requirements by gathering insights on system performance, security needs, and uptime expectations from stakeholders and user surveys.
 This information will inform future iterations for better alignment with project goals.<br>
 Additionally, we've completed a summary of essential data fields and a client-friendly ER Diagram overview.
 Data security measures focused on access control and encryption have been formulated, aligning functional requirements with data storage solutions.<br>

-Worked on ER diagram of Data Management Plan (Iteration 1):- (10/11/2024) Completed ER diagram for the Data Management Plan as part of Iteration 1.
+Worked on ER diagram of Data Management Plan (Iteration 1):- (10/11/2024)<br>
+Completed ER diagram for the Data Management Plan as part of Iteration 1.
 Created a detailed wiki page for the Data Management Plan and added all final information.
-Additionally, reviewed and validated the Non-Functional Requirements list to ensure accuracy and alignment with project objectives.
+Additionally, reviewed and validated the Non-Functional Requirements list to ensure accuracy and alignment with project objectives.<br>

+Added the summary of ER diagram and reviewed mapping of functional requirements:- (10/11/2024)<br>
+Worked on Data Management Plan iteration 1 document.
+Added a summary of the ER diagram and reviewed the mapping of functional requirements to data storage.
+Prepared for further iterations based on these foundational elements.
+Incorporated feedback for improving data flow and security considerations.